 This time of year, residents without an underground shelter need to think about their options long before severe weather strikes.

-If a tornado threatens her home, Virginia Prince has a plan.
+If a tornado threatens your home, make sure you have a plan.

 Emergency management experts urge you to know where you would take shelter, at work and at home.

 If you live in a mobile home or an upstairs apartment, find a safer place to go before the storm hits.

 “An option might be to get to know the person on the first floor, your neighbor, who in time of inclement weather you could hopefully shelter with them,” Michelann Ooten, with the Oklahoma Department of Emergency Management, said.